Paradigm4/scripts/README.md

 SciDB source code Doxygen help for SciDB operators.
 This script requires that you have the SciDB source code, available from http://scidb.org.

+### Step 1

-1. Edit doc/api/Doxyfile.in in your SciDB source trunk directory.
+Edit doc/api/Doxyfile.in in your SciDB source trunk directory.
 Change the following line from:
 ```
 GENERATE_MAN           = NO
 ```